History of Alberta: First recorded politics

 The Shoshone could not keep a monopoly on the horses, however, and soon the Blackfoot had their own, obtained through trade from the Crow, captured in raids, or bred by the Blackfoot themselves.
-At the same time the Blackfoot began to acquire firearms from the British Hudson’s Bay Company (HBC) to the northeast, often via Cree and Assiniboine middlemen.
-The Piegans (and other Blackfoot) were then able to begin to push the Shoshone south of the Red Deer River by 1780.
-The 1780-1782 smallpox outbreak devastated both the Shoshone and Blackfoot, however the Blackfoot used their newly acquired military superiority to launch raids on the Shoshone in which they captured large numbers of women and children, who were then forcibly assimilated into Blackfoot culture thereby increasing their numbers and reducing their enemy's.
+At the same time the Blackfoot began to acquire firearms from the British Hudson's Bay Company (HBC) to the northeast, often via Cree and Assiniboine middlemen.
+The Peigans (and other Blackfoot) were then able to begin to push the Shoshone south of the Red Deer River by 1780.
+The 1780–1782 smallpox outbreak devastated both the Shoshone and Blackfoot; however, the Blackfoot used their newly acquired military superiority to launch raids on the Shoshone in which they captured large numbers of women and children, who were then forcibly assimilated into Blackfoot culture thereby increasing their numbers and reducing their enemy's.
 According to David Thompson, by 1787 the Blackfoot conquest of Shoshone territory was complete.
-The Shoshone moved across the Rockies or far to the south, and only rarely came onto the Plains to hunt or trade.
+The Shoshone moved across the Rockies or far to the south, and only rarely came onto the plains to hunt or trade.
 The Blackfoot claimed an area from the North Saskatchewan River in the north to the upper reaches of the Missouri River in the south, and from the Rockies east for 300 mi.

 Blackfoot control of the sources of horses was not secure, however, and neither were their hunting grounds.
 From the northeast the Iron Confederacy (mostly Cree and Assiniboine but also Stoney, Saulteaux and others) were losing their position as middlemen traders as the HBC and the North West Company moved inland, and they were instead taking up horse-mounted bison hunting on the very territory the Blackfoot had recently captured from the Shoshone.

 Pre-Confederation

-The first European to reach Alberta was likely a Frenchman such as Pierre La Vérendrye or one of his sons, who had travelled inland to Manitoba in 1730, establishing forts and trading furs directly with the native peoples there.
-Exploring the river system further, the French fur traders would have likely engaged the Blackfoot speaking people of Alberta directly; proof of this being that the word for "Frenchman" in the Blackfoot language means, "real white man".
+The first Europeans to reach Alberta were the French, such as Frenchman Pierre La Vérendrye or one of his sons, who had travelled inland to Manitoba in 1730, establishing forts and trading furs directly with the native peoples there.
+Exploring the river system further, the French fur traders would have likely engaged the Blackfoot-speaking people directly; proof of this being that the word for "Frenchman" in the Blackfoot language means, "real white man".
 By the mid-eighteenth century, they were siphoning off most of the best furs before they could reach the Hudson's Bay trading posts further inland, sparking tension between the rival companies.

-The first written account of present-day Alberta comes to us from the fur trader Anthony Henday, who explored the vicinity of present-day Red Deer and Edmonton in 1754–55.
-He spent the winter with a group of Blackfoot, with whom he traded and went buffalo hunting.
+The first written account of present-day Alberta is by the fur trader Anthony Henday, who explored the vicinity of present-day Red Deer and Edmonton in 1754–55 in an attempt to establish direct trade between Hudson's Bay and the people of the prairies.
+He spent the winter with a group of Cree and met with others, likely Blackfoot.
 Other important early explorers of Alberta include Peter Fidler, David Thompson, Peter Pond, Alexander MacKenzie, and George Simpson.
 The first European settlement was founded at Fort Chipewyan by MacKenzie in 1788, although Fort Vermilion disputes this claim, having also been founded in 1788.